Mwi-haki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The first script sets bash
-The second script encodes and decodes text using the rot13 encryption
+The second script prints every other line from the input, starting with the first line